IstvanGercsak/BudgetCalculator-ThirdMileStoneProject/Readme.md

 [View my project](https://budgetcalculator-thirdproject.herokuapp.com)

 This website was made as my second Milestone project at [Code Institute](https://codeinstitute.net/).
-My goal with this web application is to create a Budget calculator.
-With the use of the application we can register ourselves and log in with using cookie session.
-The password is stored encrypted to increase the users security.
+This Project is a Budget Calculator.
+It means that we can handle our financial more consciously.
+With using the in build CRUD (Create, Read, Update and Delete) functionality we can organize our incomes and outcomes.
+We can see our Income/Expanse ratio on visible graphs.
+With the use of the application we can register ourselves and log into the application.
+To increase the security for the users and hide theirs financial and personal details from the public the passwords are stored encrypted and the users using cookie session as well.

 ## UX